abraunegg/onedrive/docs/usage.md

 Please be aware that some companies may require you to explicitly add this app to the [Microsoft MyApps portal](https://myapps.microsoft.com/).
 To add an approved app to your apps, click on the ellipsis in the top-right corner and select "Request new apps."
 On the next page, you can add this app.
 If it's not listed, you should make a request through your IT department.

+This client supports the following methods to authenticate the application with Microsoft OneDrive:
+* Supports interactive browser-based authentication using OAuth2 and a response URI
+* Supports seamless Single Sign-On (SSO) via Intune using the Microsoft Identity Device Broker D-Bus interface

+#### Interactive Authentication using OAuth2
 When you run the application for the first time, you'll be prompted to open a specific URL using your web browser, where you'll need to log in to your Microsoft Account and grant the application permission to access your files.
 After granting permission to the application, you'll be redirected to a blank page.
 Simply copy the URI from the blank page and paste it into the application.

 **Example:**